 While a few EAs will work, and produce good returns, most will not.
 Less than 5 percent of people who attempt trading are successful at it, and that includes people who create and buy EAs.
 The odds of success are still very small even when using a trading robot.

 The people who are successful with EAs constantly watch how their EA is performing, make adjustments as market conditions change, and intervene when uncommon events occur (random events can occur that affect the programming in unexpected ways).
 Successful robotic traders, just like successful manual traders, put in the work required to create and maintain profitability.

-This is quite different than the EAs sold online that describe a life of easy money and no work... all for $79.95!
+This is quite different than the EAs sold online that describes a life of easy money and no work... all for $79.95!
 Once you buy an EA, rarely is there support and updates after the fact.
 Even if the creator of the EA is successful, that doesn't mean someone who buys the EA will be.
 The creator may occasionally intervene, or turn the program off (during major news events, for example).
 Slight changes to when the program is run can change results dramatically.
-Unless the creator of the program is coaching you on how to do this, or providing long-term updates and monitoring as market conditions change, it's best to avoid getting sucked into the sales pitch.
+Unless the creator of the program is coaching you on how to do this or providing long-term updates and monitoring as market conditions change, it's best to avoid getting sucked into the sales pitch.